rexrainbow/phaser3-rex-notes/docs/docs/plugin-list.md

 1. [UI/Perspective card](ui-perspectivecard.md): A container with front and back faces.
 1. [UI/Scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
 1. [UI/Scroll bar](ui-scrollbar.md): A container with slider, two buttons, and background.
+1. [UI/Simple drop down list](ui-simpledropdownlist.md): Using plain object to create drop down list.
 1. [UI/Simple label](ui-simplelabel.md): Using json style to create label.
 1. [UI/Sizer](ui-sizer.md): Layout children game objects.
 1. [UI/Slider](ui-slider.md): A container with a track, indicator, thumb and background.
-2. [UI/States round-rectangle](ui-statesroundrectangle.md): Using plain object to create round rectangle, with active, hover, disable styles.
+1. [UI/States round-rectangle](ui-statesroundrectangle.md): Using plain object to create round rectangle, with active, hover, disable styles.
-3. [UI/Tab-pages](ui-tabpages.md): A container with tabs and pages, only current page is visible.
+1. [UI/Tab-pages](ui-tabpages.md): A container with tabs and pages, only current page is visible.
-4. [UI/Tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
+1. [UI/Tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
-5. [UI/Text area](ui-textarea.md): A container with a text, slider, and scroller.
+1. [UI/Text area](ui-textarea.md): A container with a text, slider, and scroller.
-6. [UI/Text box](ui-textbox.md): A container with an icon, (typing and paging) text, and background.
+1. [UI/Text box](ui-textbox.md): A container with an icon, (typing and paging) text, and background.
-7. [UI/Title label](ui-titlelabel.md): A container with title, text in two rows, and an icon, background.
+1. [UI/Title label](ui-titlelabel.md): A container with title, text in two rows, and an icon, background.
-8. [UI/Toast](ui-toast.md): Show text message for a short while.
+1. [UI/Toast](ui-toast.md): Show text message for a short while.
-9. [UI/Tweaker](ui-tweaker.md): Fine-tuning properties of target object.
+1. [UI/Tweaker](ui-tweaker.md): Fine-tuning properties of target object.
-10. [Unique item list](uniqueitemlist.md): List of unique items.
+1. [Unique item list](uniqueitemlist.md): List of unique items.
 Support array and set methods.
-11. [Viewport-coordinate](viewport-coordinate.md): Attach `vpx`, `vpy` properties to a game object, to set position according to proportion of viewport.
+1. [Viewport-coordinate](viewport-coordinate.md): Attach `vpx`, `vpy` properties to a game object, to set position according to proportion of viewport.
-12. [Virtual joystick](virtualjoystick.md): Simulate cursor keys according to touch events.
+1. [Virtual joystick](virtualjoystick.md): Simulate cursor keys according to touch events.
-13. [Wait events](waitevents.md): Wait fired events or callbacks.
+1. [Wait events](waitevents.md): Wait fired events or callbacks.
-14. [Webfont-loader](webfontloader.md): Load web font by google webfont loader in preload stage.
+1. [Webfont-loader](webfontloader.md): Load web font by google webfont loader in preload stage.
-15. [XOR](xor.md): Encrypt or decrypt string by XOR algorithm.
+1. [XOR](xor.md): Encrypt or decrypt string by XOR algorithm.
-16. [YML-Achievements](ymlachievements.md): Achievements in a YAML table.
+1. [YML-Achievements](ymlachievements.md): Achievements in a YAML table.
-17. [YML-Conditions table](ymlconditionstable.md): Check conditions to find passed tests listed in a YAML table.
+1. [YML-Conditions table](ymlconditionstable.md): Check conditions to find passed tests listed in a YAML table.
-18. [Youtube player](youtubeplayer.md): Play youtube video on iframe.
+1. [Youtube player](youtubeplayer.md): Play youtube video on iframe.